© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Cyor's well house is a scheduled monument protected by Historic England under reference 1018204.
 View the official record →

-St Cyor's well house is a small stone structure located in Cornwall that serves as a physical remnant of medieval and post-medieval religious practice.
+St Cyor's well house is a scheduled ancient monument located in Cornwall, England, comprising a small stone structure associated with a holy well.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018204.

 St Cyor's well house is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018204.